rempsyc/rempsyc/paper/paper.md

-That said, if for whatever reason one wants to check objective asumption tests for a linear model, rempsyc makes this easy with the `nice_assumptions()` function, which provide *p* values for normality (Shapiro-Wilk), homoscedasticity (Breusch-Pagan) and autocorrelation of residuals (Durbin-Watson) in one call.
+That said, if for whatever reason one wants to check objective asumption tests for a linear model, rempsyc makes this easy with the `nice_assumptions()` function, which provide *p* values for normality (Shapiro–Wilk), homoscedasticity (Breusch–Pagan) and autocorrelation of residuals (Durbin–Watson) in one call.

 ### Categorical Predictors